srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 > [!TIP]
-> For more information on how to create components in hybris with impex, please refer to this [guide](http://javainsimpleway.com/how-to-add-new-custom-cms-component-type-to-a-page-in-hybris/)
+> For more information on how to create components in hybris with impex, please refer to this [external guide](http://javainsimpleway.com/how-to-add-new-custom-cms-component-type-to-a-page-in-hybris/)

-## 2. Component Creation in Spartacus
+## Component Creation in Spartacus

-Now that the component is inside the `Section2CSlot-Homepage`, it's not visible on the homepage.
-Why?.
-Because Spartacus doesn't know the component's appearance or behavior.
-You need to create the component in Spartacus.
-Use these commands:
+In the backend, we added our component to Section2CSlot-Homepage, but it's not visible at the moment.
+We will address that in our Spartacus frontend.
+Let's start creating the component in the command prompt:

 ```sh
 ng g m component-a && ng g c component-a
 ```

-In the `component-a.module.ts` file, you will have to link the Spartacus component to the CMS component.
-Add the component to Declarations and then map it to the CMS component in imports.
+In the `component-a.module.ts` file, we will have to link the Spartacus component to our custom CMS component.
+Add the component to *declarations* and then map it to the CMS component in *imports*.

 ```ts
 import { NgModule } from '@angular/core';